PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-09 17:24:29
+Last updated: 2024-04-09 17:25:02
-Random Quote: Kill the boy, Jon Snow.
-Winter is almost upon us.
-Kill the boy and let the man be born.  -  Aemon Targaryen
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov